fiofury1/django-skeleton-docker/README.md

      - Only dummy tests included to confirm configuration works.
      - Project level tests to be included in the project level tests folder (i.e. '<project_name>/tests/').
-     - App level tests intended to be saved in app level tests folder.
+     - App level tests intended to be stored in app level tests folder.
      (i.e. '<project_name>/<app_nam>/tests/').
 This structure has been implemented in the provided 'main' app.
      - Includes pytest-cov (i.e. "Coverage")